mi-ano/Quotes/README.md

 ### Description
 This is an application that one can create a vote , upvote it,downvote it or even delete it

+### Behavior Driven Development

+*The program allows the user to view quotes submitted by other users.

+*The program shows the user the date the quotes were posted.

+*The program allows the user to delete quotes posted by other users.

+*The program allows the user to submit their own quote, along with their name and the date.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.